The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Naadam: It’s definitely sweater season, so get up to 50% off cashmere styles right now at Naadam.

-• Naked Cashmere: Shop quality cashmere essentials for less right now, thanks to deals on the limited-edition Black Friday Collection.
+• Naked Cashmere: Shop quality cashmere essentials for less right now, thanks to 50% off sitewide for a limited time.

 • Native Shoes: Shop shoes, boots and sandals from Native Shoes and get 20% to 50% off sitewide now through Nov.
 28.

-• Nike: Right now, get up to 60% off plus additional savings on sale items with code BLACKFRIDAY.
+• Nike: Right now, get up to 60% off plus additional savings on sale items with code CYBER.

 • Nisolo: Take 25% off huarache sandals, boots and other sustainable footwear Nov.
 23 through the end of the month.